[This content first appeared on Instagram as a sponsored post]

-You can also do round ups – which is something you might be familiar with if you've got a Starling or a Monzo account – where you can round up transactions by connecting the Beanstalk app to your bank account using open banking.
+You can also do < href="/article/how-round-ups-work">Round Ups – which is something you might be familiar with if you've got a Starling or a Monzo account – where you can round up transactions by connecting the Beanstalk app to your bank account using Open Banking.
 You can then choose whether to round up to the to say pound or £10, and the difference between the transaction and the round up goes over into your Beanstalk account.
 That's very clever.

 Finally, I just want to talk about how I feel about it.

 I just feel so much better that firstly I'm paying 1% less in fees.
 I'm going to get 100 quid extra over the next few years for the two accounts I've got.

 I can access everything by the app, including how much is in the accounts at any time.
 Now, I don't want to be doing that every day, because I'm not sure you should check things like investments every day, but it's there when I need it.

 I don't have to call somebody up or log into a complicated online account.
 I never knew how much money was in the old CTF accounts.

 I'm feeling reassured and happy.
 I know where my children's long-term savings are and how they are maturing.

 And if you have a Child Trust Fund with high fees then just have a think about switching them over, because I don't want anybody to be paying 1.5% fees on their children's money.

 I’ve written more in a blog post on my website, where there's more detail about a lot of things I've talked through in here – so head over there and have a look.
 Finally, thank you to Beanstalk for collaborating with me on this post.